Lt. Governor Mark Robinson on Protecting Voting Rights

 I was shocked that you did so well in the New York Supreme Court.

-Well and and this is now twice and twice that there's a direct challenge to the New York Times in your case, and in Governor Palin's case, you know, the high bar of proving actual malice and reckless disregard.
+And this is now twice that there's a direct challenge to the New York Times in your case and in Governor Palin's case, you know, the high bar proving actual malice and reckless disregard.

-It's a very high bar because of the famous landmark Supreme Court case uh Times v.
+It's a very high bar because of the famous landmark Supreme Court case, Times v.

 Just the discovery portion alone is a big win for you.

-Well, I would say that the the the libel laws, you know, in this country, most people settle.
+Well, I would say that the libel laws, you know, in this country, most people settle.

-Nick Sandman the settled when he when he sued the Washington Post.
+Nick Sandman settled when he sued the Washington Post.

-You're all familiar with Nick Sandman, the young man who is defamed with with standing next to the Native American.
+You're all familiar with Nick Sandman, the young man who was disamed with standing next to Native American.

 I don't settle litigation, Sean.